Textbook and Bookstore Information

 Digital Course Fee/Embedded Textbooks

 Some classes include a digital materials fee.
 You may not be required to purchase a physical textbook for some of these courses.
 Check your course syllabus.
-A fee of $117.35 will be assessed to cover the cost of the embedded content.
+A fee will be assessed to cover the cost of the embedded content.
 You can access this content directly in the online classroom.